 On September 13, 2011, we filed a claim for arbitration against Sinovel in Beijing, China to compel Sinovel to pay us for past product shipments and to accept all contracted but not yet delivered core electrical components and spare parts under all existing contracts with us.
 In addition, we have filed civil complaints in China against Sinovel alleging the illegal use of our intellectual property.
 Sinovel has filed counterclaims against us with the Beijing Arbitration Commission for breach of the same contracts under which we filed our original arbitration claim.
 Sinovel claims, among other things, that the goods supplied by us do not conform to the standards specified in the contracts and has claimed net damages in the amount of approximately 1.2 billion Chinese yuan ("RMB") (approximately \$174 million).
-Sinovel also filed a claim with the Beijing Arbitration Commission against us for breach of the same contracts under which we filed our original arbitration Commission against us for breach of the same contracts under which we filed a claim with the Beijing Arbitration Commission against us for breach of the same contracts under which we filed our original arbitration claim.
+Sinovel also filed a claim with the Beijing Arbitration Commission against us for breach of the same contracts under which we filed our original arbitration claim.
+Sinovel claims, sinovel claimed, among other things, that the goods supplied by us do not conform to the standards specified in the contracts and claimed net damages in the amount of approximately \$174 million).
+Sinovel also filed a claim with the Beijing Arbitration Commission against us for breach of the same contracts under which we filed our original arbitration claim.
 Sinovel claimed, among other things, that the goods supplied by us do not conform to the standards specified in the contracts and claimed damages in the amount of approximately RMB 105.0 million (approximately \$15 million).
 As the legal proceedings continue, we and Sinovel may identify additional amounts in dispute.
 We cannot provide any assurance as to the outcome of these legal actions or that, if we prevail, we ultimately will be able to collect any amounts awarded.
 Moreover, these legal proceedings could result in the incurrence of significant legal and related expenses, which may not be recoverable depending on the outcome of the litigation.
-An award by the arbitration about these legal proceedings, see Part I, Item 3, "Legal Proceedings."
+An award by the arbitration panel